dobrado76/Stable-Diffusion-Unity-Integration/README.md

 - use, modify, and distribute this code base and other copyrighted work.
 - create derivative works to be distributed under a different license than the original.

 Requires that the source code for the derative work be made available to others.
+This does not introduce any limitations on your own Unity projects, since this tool is a Design time, Editor only tool (your game or application is obviously not required to be open source).
-Requires that any partial, full or modified distribution mention the original source (this repo/author).
+Requires that any partial, full or modified distribution of this repo mentions the original source (this repo/author).

 # Change Log